kyma-project/website/README.md

 ### Install dependencies

-To install all dependencies, run this command:
+To install all dependencies, run this commands:

 ```
 npm install
+npm install --only=dev
 ```

 ### Launch the website locally